johnstonskj/johnstonskj.github.io/index.md

 and really like [texpad](https://www.texpad.com/) for the Mac.

 With my wife I love to [SCUBA dive]({% link diving.md %}), in warm and cold water.
-We have been lucky to make some amazing frineds and visit some incredible places over the last few years together.
+We have been lucky to make some amazing friends and visit some incredible places over the last few years together.

 I also share with her a love of music, especially live.
 I might also be